Rational Points on Del Pezzo Surface of degree 1 and 2: del Pezzo surfaces of degree 2

 \end{itemize} \end{proof}

-\section{del Pezzo surfaces of degree 2}
+\chapter{del Pezzo surfaces of degree 2}

-Let X be a del Pezzo surface of degree 2, then X can be realized as the surface in weighted projective space $\mathbb P(1, 1, 1, 2)$ given by the equation
+Let X be a del Pezzo surface of degree 2.
+Then X can be realized as the surface in weighted projective space $\mathbb P(1, 1, 1, 2)$ given by the equation

-where $G_4(x,y,z)$ is a homogeneous polynomial of degree 4.
+where $G_2(x, y, z)$ and $G_4(x,y,z)$ are homogeneous polynomials of degree 2 and 4 respectively.
+When we consider X over a field of characteristic $\neq 2$, we may assume $G_2(x, y, z)=0$.
 So X is a double cover of $\mathbb P^2$ ramified over the (smooth) quartic curve $F = 0$, which is a canonical model of a curve of genus 3.
 The lifts of the 28 bitangents to this quartic curve come in pairs, forming 56 exceptional curves on X.